tcapelle/timeseries_fastai/README.md

 $ python ucr.py --epochs=100 --lr=1e-3
 ```

-The whole dataset runs in less than one our on a RTX2080ti with default settings.
+The whole dataset runs in less than one hour on a RTX2080ti with default settings.